Dark Beast (Marvel Comics): Endangered Species

-Dark Beast returns and finally confronts his counterpart in the Endangered Species storyline, where he ambushes him in Neverland, the extermination camp ran by Weapon X, to offer his services regarding finding a cure for M-Day.
+Dark Beast returns and finally confronts his counterpart to offer his services regarding finding a cure for M-Day.
 The two form an uneasy alliance to tackle the impending mutant extinction, but part ways due to their drastically different moral approaches to science.
-During a trip to the Guthrie household aimed at requesting samples of DNA from the mother and father of several mutant, and non-mutant, children - the Dark Beast (without warning Henry) poisons one of the un-mutated Guthrie boys, Lewis.
-He then carries the dying boy's body back to the house, suggesting that they should try one of the girls next.
-Shocked and enraged with his actions, Hank attacks the Dark Beast who, disgusted with Henry's inability to do all that is necessary to save their mutant species, beats him almost unconscious.
-The fight is interrupted by Mrs. Guthrie, who fires a round from a double-barrelled shotgun into Dark Beast's left shoulder.
-After scolding Mrs. Guthrie for thinking a round of birdshot would put him down, the Dark Beast is knocked unconscious by Henry.
+While visiting the Guthrie family to obtain DNA samples, Dark Beast poisons Lewis, one of the non-mutant children, without warning.
+Shocked and enraged with his actions, Hank attacks Dark Beast who, disgusted with his inability to do all that is necessary to save mutantkind, beats him almost unconscious.
+Dark Beast is interrupted by Mrs. Guthrie, who shoots him in his left shoulder, and is then knocked unconscious by Hank.